Sirsy: History

-The band was formed in 2000.

-Originally the group played cover songs, but eventually began writing original material.
+Sirsy formed in 2000 after Melanie and Rich met the year before in a cover band.
+They left the cover band to start writing songs and Sirsy was born.

 In 2000, the group released Baggage.
 In 2002, the group released Away from Here as well as a three-song DVD The Three Little Videos, and a live album, At This Time (Live).
 In 2004, they released Ruby.

 In 2010, Sirsy signed a record deal with Funzalo Records and re-released their then-most recent album Revolution, which was remastered by record producer Paul Q. Kolderie.

 On March 5, 2013, Sirsy released Coming Into Frame on Funzalo Records which was produced by grammy-winners Paul Q. Kolderie and Sean Slade.